FoothillCollege/StemCenterAnalytics/README.md

 View the data-visualization dashboard portion of the project at: http://foothillcollege.github.io/StemCenterAnalytics/

-** Project Status
+** Project Development Status
+Frontend:
-The frontend's course selection bar is not yet functional, and the label's aren't dynamic yet.
+   * Course selection bar is not yet functional
+   * Labels are not complete
+   * Shift to highcharts.js not complete

-After the dashboard's current features are polished over the next month or two, the beta version, to be released this December, will have an additional graph similar to that of GitHub's user contributions heatmap.
+   * Other graphs not yet shown - including a graph similar to that of GitHub's user contributions heatmap

-Around that same time, the rest of the project (API and data pipeline) will have matured to the point of moving the entire analytics system to hourly automated updates, and potentially real time (or close to it).
+Backend:
+   * The data pipeline is not fully automated - data is still historical, no hourly updates YET
+   * The backend RESTFul API does not yet support GENERALIZED interval/range/course calculation requests
+   * Backend analytics API is not complete
+   * However, all the pieces are there, it's just a matter of some further tweaking/generalizing code

+PS: The project is NOT dead, simply on a break while contributors tend to other, more immediate issues, such as the ongoing spring 2017 semester.
 ****************************************************************************************************************